chris-prener/censusxy/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

+On Winbuilder, there is 1 NOTE:

+Possibly mis-spelled words in DESCRIPTION:
+  Geocoding (2:40)

+This is spelled correctly.

 ## Reverse dependencies
 Not applicable.